westmuse/program-committee/content/proposals/002896Shabadoo.md

 ---
-title: This is the session title
+title: "This is the session title"
 date: 2018-11-30 22:03:18 -0000
 author: Joey Joe-Joe Shabadoo
 categories: ["Student", "Emerging Professional"]